SketchUp/rubocop-sketchup/manual/cops_performance.md

 Enabled | No

 Avoid modifying the selection set within loops.
 It's much faster to change the selection in bulk.
+UI updates are triggered when you update the selection, so reduce the amount of calls.

 ### Examples